credativ/plutono/docs/sources/alerting/_index.md

 Alerts consists of two parts:

 - Alert rules - When the alert is triggered.
-Alert rules are defined by one or more conditions that are regularly evaluated by Grafana.
+Alert rules are defined by one or more conditions that are regularly evaluated by Plutono.
 - Notification channel - How the alert is delivered.
-When the conditions of an alert rule are met, the Grafana notifies the channels configured for that alert.
+When the conditions of an alert rule are met, the Plutono notifies the channels configured for that alert.

 Currently only the graph panel visualization supports alerts.